Sterrysx/OriolFarresVilarProjects/README.md

-# OriolFarresVilarProjects
-All of the Computer Science Engineering student in the prestigious Polytechnic University of Catalonia (UPC)
+All of the Computer Science Engineering student in the prestigious Polytechnic University of Catalonia (UPC) projects throughout the years.